Brewers Vs. Cardinals Prediction, Odds, Pick

 The Milwaukee Brewers take on the St. Louis Cardinals.
 Check out our MLB odds series for our Brewers Cardinals prediction and pick.

-Matt Bush will be the opener for the Brewers in a bullpen game for Milwaukee.
-Jordan Montgomery will start for the Cardinals.
+Corbin Burnes will be the opener for the Brewers in a bullpen game for Milwaukee.
+Adam Wainwright will start for the Cardinals.

-The Brewers will hope to get one inning from Matt Bush and navigate this game as skillfully as they can.
-The Brewers are not going to catch the Cardinals in the National League Central.
-St. Louis’ August surge has continued into September, all while Milwaukee has failed to gain any traction and make a steady upward push in the standings.
-Though the Brewers aren’t going to catch St. Louis, they still desperately need this game for their wild card push.
-They’re just a few games behind the San Diego Padres, who have failed to create a large margin between themselves and Milwaukee in the fight for the National League’s final playoff spot.
+Corbin Burnes has not been at his very best for most of the past month, while the Brewers have failed to make a big push in the National League wild card race.
+Burnes has had a number of uneven outings, and that fact — the lack of consistent dominance from their ace — has hampered the Brewers in recent weeks.
+However, in his most recent outing last week against the San Francisco Giants, Burnes was brilliant.
+He allowed one run in eight innings and provided the shutdown, give-me-the-ball-and-I’ll-take-care-of-everything performance the Brewers need a lot more of down the stretch.
+This game against the Cardinals would be a great time for Burnes to affirm his excellence and help Milwaukee chase down the San Diego Padres in the pursuit of the third and final National League wild card berth.

-Jordan Montgomery has easily been one of the biggest stories of the post-trade deadline portion of the 2022 MLB season.
-He came to the Cardinals from the Yankees in the Harrison Bader deal.
-Bader is still rehabbing and might not do anything for New York this season.
-Montgomery has transformed the St. Louis rotation and given the Cardinals a high-end arm for October while also helping the Redbirds roar past Milwaukee in the N.L.
-Central.
+Adam Wainwright is heading for the home stretch of the season and his Cardinal career.
+The centerpiece of the 2006 World Series championship team in St. Louis is still getting the job done for the Redbirds, though at an older age, the high-level consistency isn’t quite what it once was.
+Wainwright had a mediocre outing last week against the Washington Nationals.
+This would be a great time to bounce back and bring St. Louis one step closer to a division championship, heading into the postseason.
+The prospect of a Burnes-Wainwright matchup, one more time, is a treat for baseball fans.
+Even though we haven’t seen these guys at their absolute best, it’s always an anticipated matchup when they face each other.
+The obvious knowledge from both men that they have to outduel the other creates an extra spicy dimension to this contest.
+It might also be the last time they face each other, though we’ll have to wait and see on that front.

 Courtesy of FanDuel, here are the Brewers-Cardinals MLB odds.